 - improving the system of retraining and advanced professional training of forensic institutions' employees.

-Partnership relations of government forensic institutions within the framework of agreements between the Ministries of Justice allow for the implementation of mutually beneficial cooperation of forensic experts of participating countries and assist in more effective address of complex theoretical and practical challenges associated with special knowledge use in criminal and civil proceedings, and promote the rule of law in all states.
+Partnership relations of government forensic institutions within the framework of agreements between the Ministries of Justice allow for the effective and mutually beneficial cooperation of forensic experts of participating countries and assist in more effective address of complex theoretical and practical challenges associated with special knowledge use in criminal and civil proceedings, and promote the rule of law in all states.